swu01/npm-lab-v-000/README.md

 This output makes sense because we don't have a `package.json` file that describes what the command `test` is supposed to do!
 To get the tests working, we will need to _create_ the file.
-How do we go about doing that?
+How do we go about files doing that?
 By running `npm init` of course!